 If you think you might have a personal injury claim, you should consult with a private attorney.
 If you need help finding the right type of attorney for your case, you might consider contacting a lawyer referral service.
 This type of service connects people to the right type of attorney for their particular type of issue.

 Most Texas lawyer referral services charge $20 for an initial 30-minute consultation.
-Then, if you decide that you need to hire the attorney to represent you or draft any particular paperwork, you and the attorney would discuss and arrange to pay separate fees based on whatever work needs to be done.
+Then, if you decide that you need to hire an attorney to represent you or draft any particular paperwork, you and the attorney would discuss and arrange to pay separate fees based on whatever work needs to be done.

 In most cases, you should prepare by writing down all the facts of your incident.
 Write a timeline of events before, during, and after the accident as soon as possible so that the details are still fresh in your mind.
 Update this timeline if your injuries get worse.
 You can use this timeline to help you while you talk to the various insurance companies involved in your claim.

 You can also use this timeline or record of the facts when you consult with different attorneys.
 Remember, you should be completely honest with your attorney.
-Generally, what you discuss with an attorney is covered by attorney-client privilege.
+Generally, what you discuss with an attorney is covered by the attorney-client privilege.

 The damage from an unexpected accident may leave you unable to pay an attorney up front even though you would be willing to pay for an attorney's help if you could afford it.
 For this reason, some attorneys will make special payment agreements with you.
 Payment options may include payment plans or contingency fees that give the attorney a certain percentage of the money you win in the case.